Leasing vs Purchasing a Printer: Which Is Right for You?

 1. Save More Money in the Long Run

-If you have the cash flow to purchase a printer upfront, you should do it every time, because although it will cost you more in the short term, it will save you more in the long run.
+If you have the cash flow to purchase a printer outright, you should do it every time.
+Even though it may cost you more initially, it will save you more in the long term.

-This is primarily because interest rates will not apply to you, and although you can still put your machine under a service contract, you won’t be required to have a service contract like you would in most lease agreements.
+This is mainly because you won't have to worry about interest expenses, and while you can still place your machine under a service contract, you won’t be required to have one as you typically would in a lease agreement.

-As you will see in the cons section of the purchasing option, though, many businesses don’t have the budget to drop thousands of dollars on a printer, and not including a service contract could be risky.
+However, as you'll see in the cons section of the purchasing option, many businesses don’t have the budget to spend thousands of dollars on a printer, and forgoing a service contract could be risky.

 Being in a contract of any kind can be intimidating, so a notable advantage to purchasing a printer outright is you won’t be tied down to a contract like you would in a lease.